Creating an account & setting goals

 Where do I go to set up allowance?

-You can set up allowance by going to the allowance tab on your kid's profile.
+You can set up allowance by going to the allowance tab on each of your

 How much allowance cost?

-What you pay your kid is another matter entirely.
+you can afford.
+What you decide to pay your kid for allowance is another

 How can my kid claim allowance?